richo/snowplow-wiki/technical-documentation/Setting-up-the-CloudFront-collector.md

 This guide assumes that you will be hosting your the tracking pixel used by your SnowPlow implementation.
 (Self hosting the tracking pixel on your own Amazon S3 / Cloudfront account means that all your SnowPlow data will be stored on your own Amazon account.)

-If you prefer the tracking pixel and data to be hosted by a 3rd party, then get in touch with the team at [Keplar LLP](#http://www.keplarllp.com) for this and other services related to SnowPlow implementation.
+If you prefer the tracking pixel and data to be hosted by a 3rd party, then get in touch with the team at [SnowPlow Analytics] [contact] for this and other services related to SnowPlow implementation.

 Self hosting the tracking pixel is straightforward.
 Implementation steps are described below.